 The FDCPA requires a debt collector to disclose the “amount of the debt” in validation notices.
 The NPRM introduces the concept of the “itemization date” and would require debt collectors to provide the amount of the debt on the itemization date.
 The itemization date could be the charge off date, the last statement date, the last payment date or the date of the last transaction.
 Debt collectors would then be required to provide an itemization of the “current amount of the debt in tabular format” that would include “interest, fees, payments and credits since the itemization date.”

 Validation notices are also proposed to include a statement “that specifies what date the debt collector will consider the end date of the validation period.”

 It is also proposed that validation notices include “consumer response information” eliciting a consumer’s dispute of the debt.
 Called “dispute prompts,” validation notices would be required to include several proposed dispute phrases (for example, “I want to dispute the debt because I think:”) or substantially similar phrasing.
 A prompt would also be required to allow the consumer to request information about the original creditor.

 The NPRM would make it a violation of the FDCPA for a debt collector to “bring or threaten to bring a legal action” to collect a time-barred debt.

-On Wednesday, May 15 at 2 pm ET we will provide an overview of the NPRM and the proposals for validation notices.
-Click here to register.
+Webinar 1 provides an overview of the NPRM and the proposals for validation notices.
+Click here to hear the replay.

-On Wednesday, May 22 at 2 pm ET we will look at communications with consumers under the proposed rules.
-Click here to register.
+Webinar 2 examines communications with consumers under the proposed rules.
+Click here to hear the replay.

-On Thursday, June 6 at 2 pm ET we will take a closer look at validation, time-barred debt, litigation and attorney restrictions.
-Click here to register.
+Webinar 3 takes a closer look at validation, time-barred debt, litigation and attorney restrictions.
+Click here to hear the replay.